Do you have illustrations meant to fill the available viewing space on a Kindle page? If so, there are a couple of things you need to know:

 - The dimensions of an image that will not trigger resizing by Amazon’s DTP (Digital Text Platform) or popular publishing applications, such as MobiPocketCreator or Kindlegen.
 Resizing reduces image quality.
 Increasing image size can result in visible pixelation.
 Reduction also degrades quality, but not as dramatically.

 Important!
 This post applies to older eInk Kindles.
 Newer Kindles have a variety of screen sizes and resolutions.
-See Full-Screen Interior eBook Images for updated information.
+See Full-Screen Interior eBook Images for updated information prior to release of the HDX devices.
+See Feed Kindle Fire More Pixels for post-HDX information about maximum image width.

 Amazon’s formatting guidelines used to recommend that large images be 450 pixels by 550 pixels, and the DTP Forums will repeat that advice and provide conflicting answers.
 Images made at 450 by 550 pixels will not fill the viewable area.
 Images at 600 by 800 pixels are perfect for the cover image, but are bigger than the viewable area.
 They will be compressed to fit, but zoom nicely when clicked.